backand/docs/source/includes/_integrations.md

 ```

-Replace <your object name> with the object associated with the action you created and <your destination email> .
+Next, add the client-side JavaScript code to your app's code base.
+Replace `<your object name>` with the object associated with the action you created and `<your destination email>` with the target recipient.

 Once this is done, you'll be able to easily trigger emails via SendGrid using Backand's custom action API.